Gluten and Intestinal Permeability

 One Patient’s Experience

 One of my patients is a 17-year-old, 6 foot 3 inch tall boy who came to me weighing 100 pounds.
 He had been sick for years with abdominal pain, fatigue and suffering lack of focus and mental clarity.
 He had missed weeks of school, spent little time with his friends, and had difficulty with his school work.
-He saw his pediatrician regularly over the years.
-He was told he was anorexic and depressed.
-He was referred to a psychiatrist.
+He saw his pediatrician regularly over the years who diagnosed him as anorexic and depressed and referred him to a psychiatrist.

 When his mother brought him to me it was obvious he was sick.
-He was tested for food allergies and gluten sensitivity.
-He had severe reactions to both.
+I tested him for food allergies and gluten sensitivity: he had severe reactions to both.

-Once he avoided the offending foods, his abdominal pains went away, he began to get his focus back and his cognitive function improved significantly.
+Once he avoided the offending foods, his abdominal pains went away, he began to regain his focus and cognition.
 He was able to attend school regularly, his grades improved, and he gained 35 pounds in a matter of months.
 Today he is smiling, happy, spending time with his friends, applying to colleges, and is pain-free.

 Cross-Reactions and Autoimmune Disease